PowerAruba/PowerArubaSW/README.md

 ### Vlans Management

-You can create a new LUN `Add-ArubaSWVlans`, retrieve its information `Get-ArubaSWVlans`, modify its properties `Set-ArubaSWVLans`, or delete it `Remove-ArubaSWVlans`.
+You can create a new Vlan `Add-ArubaSWVlans`, retrieve its information `Get-ArubaSWVlans`, modify its properties `Set-ArubaSWVLans`, or delete it `Remove-ArubaSWVlans`.

 ```powershell
 # Create a vlan